-If you aren’t ready for a whole-room refresh but want to bring a touch of these lovely tones into your space, a throw pillow or art piece is a perfect pick.
+If you aren’t ready for a whole-room refresh but want to bring a touch of these lovely yellow and grey tones into your space, a throw pillow or art piece is a perfect pick.

 Ludwig Mustard Throw Pillow, Milana Yellow Throw Pillow, Linear Crewel Stitch Mustard Throw Pillow, and Catherine Lansfield Double Duvet Set

 Because yellow and grey complement each other so well, they are ideal to use for a mismatched yet coordinated look.
 Try using this colour palette with your dining chairs to create modern style in your kitchen.

 Bruno 1.95 m Dining Table, Padru Dining Chairs, and Paula Dining Chairs

 Yellow is an energising colour, so it’s great for a kitchen, breakfast nook, or other ‘daytime’ space, but it can also bring warmth to your bedroom with a beautiful bedspread—especially when paired with the grey!